 My understanding of that conclusion is that young children likely can’t be taught money habits that are different than what they experience through their personal experience.
 That also makes sense.
-However, young children do grow and it would make sense that older children, tweens, teens, and adults of all ages can benefit from being taught personal finance.
+However, young children grow, and it would make sense that older children, tweens, teens, and adults of all ages can benefit from being taught personal finance.

 What was interesting to me is that the press release highlights the business case behind the research.
 Specifically, it mentions Money Advice Service’s 2013/14 Business Plan.
-It also says that it will help them create “products and services.”
-That initially concerned me because I could the research being used to sell these products and services.
+It also says it will help them create “products and services.”
+That initially concerned me because I could see the research being used to sell these products and services.

 The press release also had a notable quote from Whitebread, one of the authors: